Factbox - Key political risks to watch in Pakistan

 POLITICAL VIOLENCE, GOVERNMENT WEAKNESS

-Army chief General Ashfaq Kayani, who has vowed to keep the military out of Pakistan's stormy politics, has dismissed rumours of a military coup, and said the army supported democracy.
-Still, military sources have told Reuters the army is fed up with Zardari and wants him out of office, but through legal means.
+Any challenge to the court ruling by the PPP could further widen a rift between the Supreme Court and the party,

-Although his position is largely ceremonial, Zardari wields considerable influence as leader of the ruling party and any forced departure would be a humiliation for the civilian leadership and could throw the country into turmoil.
+Many political leaders are viewed as incompetent and corrupt, and have offered little guidance.
+President Zardari's government is weak, dependent on unreliable coalition partners, and has limited control over the military.

-Political leaders, many of whom are seen as incompetent and corrupt, have offered little guidance.
-Zardari's government is weak, prone to splits, has limited control over the military and has failed to tackle corruption or reform the economy.
-Serious problems formulating and implementing policy will continue to deter investment.
+It has failed to tackle corruption or implement economic reforms.
+Serious problems in formulating and implementing policy will continue to deter investment.

 The government also faces growing political opposition.